hnakamur/jquery-splitter-methvin/README.md

 Dual licensed under the MIT and GPL licenses

-NOTE: This project is abondoned.
+NOTE: This project is abandoned.
 I tried to update this plugin for jQuery 1.10.2, but without success.
 The size of panes seem somewhat wrong after split bars are created.